Lagos State Ministry of Environment

 The Lagos State Ministry of Environment is the state government ministry, charged with the responsibility to plan, devise and implement the state policies on Environmental Management.

 Alhaji Lateef Jakande, the first elected Governor of Lagos State, carved out the Ministry of Environment from the then Ministry of Works and Transport.
 The Ministry of Environment and Physical Planning merged with the Ministry of Physical Planning to become the Ministry of Environment and Physical Planning.
 The former Governor of Lagos State, Asiwaju Bola Ahmed Tinubu,separated the Office of Environment from Physical Planning in 2003 and he upgraded the office of Environment to a Ministry.

 The Ministry's main objective is to build a cleaner, healthier, and more sustainable environment that would promote tourism, economic growth, and citizen well-being.

-Mr Tunji Bello took the oath of office as Commissioner of Lagos state Ministry of Environment before Governor Babajide Olusola Sanwo-Olu on August 20, 2019.
+Bello took the oath of office as Commissioner of the Ministry of Environment before Governor Babajide Olusola Sanwo-Olu on August 20, 2019.

 The Lagos State Government under the administration of Governor Babajide Sanwo-Olu has officially released "Citi Monitor," an online tool for tracking and reporting all environmental violations.